b2broker

 On the other hand, affiliate partnerships could be a better option for financial educational platforms, digital marketing companies and stock screeners.
 These entities provide finance-related content and can refer users to a brokerage.

-The difference between introducing broker and affiliate broker is that IBs focus on long-term professional relations with their audience, while affiliating relies on virality and affects as many customers as possible.
+The difference between an introducing broker and an affiliate broker is that IBs focus on long-term professional relations with their audience, while affiliates rely on virality and aim to affect as many customers as possible.

 How to Become an Introducing Broker?